How to create a Power BI Heatmap

 Power BI Heatmap Table

-Below are the steps to create a table Heatmap in Power BI:
+Below are the steps to create a Table Heatmap in Power BI:

 • Load your data sets into the Power BI Desktop interface and select Tablevisual from the visualization panel.

-• Add the MonthNamevariable to the rows section and DayofWeekName to the columns section.
+• Add the MonthNamevariable to the rows section and the DayofWeekName to the columns section.
 Also, add the SalesAmountto the Values section.

 • A standard table will be created on the Power BI interface.